yuvrajb/InstaAPI/README.md

   Console.WriteLine(user.UserName);
   Console.WriteLine(user.FullName);
   ```
   <b>You can serialize and save the AuthUser object.
-This is how you can save the access for the authorized user and there will be no need to authorize the application again and again.</b>
+This is how you can save the access for the authorized user; hence, there will be no need to authorize the application.</b>

   - <b>Fetching User Feeds</b>
   ```